Nitheesh-Parkala/Tasky-AppIn/README.md

 # Tasky-AppIn

-TaskyAppIn is a simple task management web application created using Bootstrap CSS and JavaScript.
+Developed a task management web app using HTML, CSS, Bootstrap, and JavaScript.
+Implemented dynamic card creation and modal interactions for tasks, allowing users to add, edit, delete, and search tasks.
+Utilized local storage to persist data and ensure a seamless user experience.

 ## Features

 - Add tasks with descriptions
-- Mark tasks as completed
+- Edit tasks
 - Delete tasks
 - Responsive design for various screen sizes